Trudeau warns that COVID-19 crisis could determine Canada's future

 Prime Minister Justin Trudeau says Canada's future hangs in the balance if people don't reduce their contacts to rein in the spread of COVID-19.

-He says Canadians must do everything in their power to reverse this trajectory by staying home and reducing their contacts with others.
+He says Canadians must do everything in their power to reverse this trajectory by staying home and reducing their contacts.

 The prime minister acknowledged the growing fatigue Canadians face as the pandemic drags on, but says actions now could determine the country's fate for generations to come.